-The College contracts with Amherst Security Professionals (ASP) to provide service to the Daemen community.
-The Campus Safety department is overseen by an internal Director of Campus Safety and four (4) Supervisors, employed by Daemen College, under the supervision of the Assistant Dean for Campus Life within the Office of the Vice President for Student Affairs.
+The College contracts with Vista Security Group (VISTA), formerly known as Amherst Security Professionals (ASP), to provide service to the Daemen community.
+The Campus Safety department is overseen by an internal Director of Campus Safety and four (4) Supervisors, employed by Daemen College, under the supervision of the Assistant Dean for Campus Safety and Operations within the Division of Student Affairs.
 Trained Campus Safety officers patrol the campus with a marked vehicle, bike patrol (during clement weather only) and by foot patrol throughout the year.
-A director, dispatch, patrol officer(s) and/or a supervisor are on duty 24 hours a day.
+Two officers and a supervisor are on duty 24 hours a day.
 The officers are all trained and certified according to NYS Law to detain individuals and hold for the Amherst Police if a criminal offense is committed on campus.
 Officers are additionally required to be certified in CPR, AED and basic first aid, Narcan administration, as well as the National Incident Management System (NIMS) Incident Command System.
 Officers provide a walking escort service to and from campus buildings and parking lots to students, faculty and staff who request it.
 Additionally, officers provide parking enforcement on the campus.

-Daemen College Campus Safety, in partnership with ASP, maintains a close working relationship with Western New York Campus Law Enforcement Association.
+Daemen College Campus Safety, in partnership with VISTA, maintains a close working relationship with Western New York Campus Law Enforcement Association.
 They maintain up-to-date information and assist with many training opportunities, crime prevention materials, and provide assistance at the state and local police levels such as Amherst, Buffalo, and Cheektowaga Police Departments.